jibs/jibs.github.com/hadoop.markdown

 * Grab the LZO bins from here: https://github.com/kevinweil/hadoop-lzo
 * This is an improved version of the libs available here: http://code.google.com/a/apache-extras.org/p/hadoop-gpl-compression/wiki/FAQ?redir=1 - but the build instructions remain the same

+Compiling:
-* The 32-bit instructions are not relevant, so all you need is:
+The 32-bit instructions are not relevant, so all you need is

     export JAVA_HOME=/usr/lib/jvm/java-6-sun
     export CFLAGS=-m64
     export CXXFLAGS=-m64
     ant compile-native tar

 Gotchas:
 * Make sure you have the JDK (and not just the JRE)!

+Moving into place:

-For Cloudera distribution of hadoop, the second command looks like:
+For Cloudera distribution of hadoop, the second command looks like

     mkdir /usr/lib/hadoop/lib/native
     sudo cp hadoop-lzo-0.4.14.jar /usr/lib/hadoop/lib/